respinos/umich-arclight/.docker/README.md

 In the `.docker` directory, run:

-    $ ./build.sh
+    $ ./build.sh [--incremental]

-The script attempts to do an [incremental build](https://github.com/openshift/source-to-image#incremental-builds) by re-using artifacts (i.e., gems) from the previous build, if available.
-Obviously on the first build it will not be able to do this, so you will see a message accordingly.
-Subsequent builds will usually be able to retrieve artifacts, saving build time.
+Use the `--incremental` flag to re-use artifacts (i.e., gems) from the previous build, if available.
+(Obviously on the first build it will not be able to do this, so you will see a non-fatal error message accordingly.)

 ## Development